Interview with an alum

 - Requests to meet with an alum will be processed only after we have received a student’s application and application fee or fee waiver.

 - Please be aware of our alumnae/i interview request deadlines.
 We cannot guarantee that requests made after the deadline for your application round will be accommodated.

 - For applicants required to submit the TOEFL/IELTS, Vassar recommends you also submit an interview as an additional way to demonstrate English language proficiency.
 You may request to meet with a Vassar alumnae/i volunteer (submit request) and/or participate in a third party interview service.
 Vassar accepts interviews from InitialView and Vericant.
+You may also submit results from the Duolingo English Test (DET).
+The DET can be sent alongside the TOEFL or IELTS, but may not replace one of these tests.
 Please note that these vendors, unlike our alumnae/i volunteers, are not Vassar specific.
-InitialView and Vericant interviewers will not be able to answer questions about Vassar.
+InitialView, Vericant, and Duolingo interviewers will not be able to answer questions about Vassar.
 You must complete your third party interview by March 1st to have it reviewed for Regular Decision.

 We understand there is a cost for these vendors; therefore interviews are recommended, but not required.
 In cases where the interviewing fee would be prohibitive, you or your high school counselor can contact the vendors directly to obtain a fee waiver.

 - Please arrive 5-10 minutes early for the interview.
 If you are going to be late, be sure to let your interviewer know.

 - The interview is meant to be a conversation and not a stressful experience.
 This conversation should help us learn more about you and allow you to learn more about Vassar.